New York City poised to give voting rights to noncitizens

-NEW YORK (AP) — New York City, long a beacon for immigrants, is on the cusp of becoming the largest places in the country to give noncitizens the right to vote in local elections.
+NEW YORK (AP) — New York City, long a beacon for immigrants, is on the cusp of becoming one of the largest places in the country to give non-citizens the right to vote in local elections.

 Legally documented, voting-age noncitizens comprise nearly one in nine of the city’s 7 million voting-age inhabitants.
 Under a bill nearing approval, some 800,000 noncitizens would be allowed to cast ballots in elections to pick the mayor, City Council members and other municipal officeholders